Girlfriend Introduces Boyfriend's Parents As Grandpa And Grandma To Her Son, Making Them Uncomfortable

 12. She committed more than one blunder.

 It's essential to recognize that emotional responses to familial introductions are valid and often stem from deeper psychological processes.
-A psychotherapist explains that children may react strongly to perceived changes in their family structure due to their innate need for stability and security.
+Children may react strongly to perceived changes in their family structure due to their innate need for stability and security.
 When a new figure is introduced without adequate preparation, it may trigger feelings of abandonment or jealousy, especially in children with unresolved issues regarding their biological parents.

 Research in developmental psychology has shown that the way children perceive familial roles can shape their future relationships and emotional well-being.
 A longitudinal study published in the Journal of Family Psychology indicates that children who experience stable and supportive family dynamics are more likely to develop healthy emotional skills.
 Understanding these emotional responses can help parents navigate sensitive discussions about relationships and titles.